HP-BERT: A framework for longitudinal study of Hinduphobia on social media via language models: Methods

 \subsubsection{Global COVID-19 X (Twitter) Dataset}

 The Global COVID-19 X (Twitter) dataset \cite{lande2024global} is a comprehensive collection of tweets related to the COVID-19 pandemic, spanning from March 2020 to February 2022.
 This dataset includes tweets from six countries: Australia, Brazil, India, Indonesia, Japan, and the United Kingdom, as outlined in (Table \ref{tab:tweetcounts}).
 It captures various public opinions and sentiments about the pandemic, enabling detailed analysis across diverse cultural and regional contexts.
 This dataset has also been utilised by Chen et al. \cite{wang2024longitudinal} for sentiment analysis related to Sinophobia (anti-China sentiments) and Chandra et al. \cite{lande2023deep} for the analysis of antivaccine-related tweets during COVID-19 across different countries.
-We processed this dataset similarly to the Hinduphobic dataset, ensuring standardised text input essential for the model to accurately capture the contextual nuances in the data.
+We processed this data set similarly to the Hinduphobic data set, ensuring standardized text input essential for the model to accurately capture contextual nuances in the data.
 The processed dataset will be used to analyze Hinduphobic tweets across different countries, as well as sentiment analysis in various regions using our HP-BERT model.